Skip to main content

 No Fabric: 100 sq. ft.

-There are many resources within this site to help you make a choice.
+There are many resources on this site to help you make a choice.
 In particular please explore the Product Information section for numerous relevant pdfs.
 Here are a few advantages and disadvantages of each:

 Polyester Advantages: